mattermost/mattermost-docker/MAINTENANCE.md

 ## Project Name

-When reference externally, please call this project:
+When reference externally, please use this for the short name:

+- Production Docker deployment for Mattermost

+Please use this long name:

 - Production Docker deployment for Mattermost by the Mattermost open source project